Backup fails with one of these errors:

 Cannot open a backup on an encrypted volume.
 Unlock the volume or turn off BitLocker, and then try again.

-You have encrypted the volume where backups are stored, or it is not accessible anymore.
+You have encrypted the volume where backups are stored, or the drive is not accessible anymore.

 Acronis True Image cannot back up to a locked volume encrypted by BitLocker.
 Unlock the volume or select another destination.